-FY 2017 > FY 2018 > FY 2019 > FY 2020 Phases 1 and 2 Phase 3 Phase 3 Phase 4 Understand Incorporate Explore new Seek to create sustainability and sustainability business businesses based the SDGs, clarify perspectives in possibilities on the motives of how key businesses based on the our management solving social are linked to the strategy motives of solving issues SDGs social issues

-- Increase understanding through sustainability messages from the CEO, symposiums, workshops, newsletters, etc. - Work with planning divisions and other relevant departments at business units and key Group companies to clarify how their businesses are linked to the SDGs in terms of business opportunities and risks. - of Hitachi's future business and growth originating from achieving the SDGs and sustainability (solving social issues) in the 2021 Mid-term Management Plan business strategy, based on the knowledge that realizing a sustainable society will make sustainable growth possible for Hitachi.

-Incorporate the vision

-- Promote management focusing on social, environmental, and economic value. - Explore building a framework for assessing the impact of non-financial value created by the five focus sectors set out in the 2021 Mid-term Management Plan. - Expand application to consideration of new businesses and impact evaluation for existing businesses. - Promote establishment of a collaborative system with sales divisions to enhance sustainability.
+FY 2017 > FY 2018 > FY 2019 > FY 2020 Phases 1 and 2 Understand sustainability and the SDGs, clarify how key businesses are linked to the SDGs Phase 3 Incorporate sustainability perspectives in our management strategy Phase 3 Explore new business possibilities based on the motives of solving social issues Phase 4 Seek to create businesses based on the motives of solving social issues understanding through sustainability messages from the CEO, symposiums, workshops, newsletters, etc. Work with planning divisions and other relevant departments of Hitachi's future business and growth originating from achieving the SDGs and sustainability solving social issues) in the 2021 Mid-term Management Plan business strategy, based on the Promote management focusing on social, environmental, and economic value.
+Explore building a framework for assessing the impact of non-financial value created by the five focus sectors set out in the 2021 Mid-term Management Plan.
+Expand application to consideration of new businesses and impact evaluation for existing businesses.
+Promote establishment of a collaborative system with sales divisions to enhance sustainability.